[all chapters in html] [all chapters in pdf] [lost world forum]

 - Donald Scott, The Electric Sky (2006)

 - An explanation of the electrical theory of the Sun.
-As an electrical engineer and astronomer, Scott knows what he is talking about, and provides a clear and readable text, covering stars and galaxies.
+As an electrical engineer and astronomer, Scott knows what he is talking about, and provides a clear and readable text, also covering stars and galaxies.

 - Dwardu Cardona, God Star (2006)